Bunscoil Buachaillí Réalt na Mara

 Examples of Minor Misdemeanours

-Interrupting class work/Running in school building/ leaving seat without permission/ littering/Not wearing correct uniform/Being unmannerly/ not completing homework/ endangering self/fellow pupils at break time
+Interrupting class work/running in school building/ leaving seat without permission/ littering/ not wearing correct uniform/ being unmannerly/ telling lies/ not completing homework/ endangering self/fellow pupils at break time

 Examples of Serious Misdemeanours

-Constantly disruptive in class/telling lies/stealing/damaging other pupil`s property/bullying/back answering a teacher/using unacceptable language/deliberately injuring a fellow pupil/walking through the school car park/
+Constantly disruptive in class/stealing/damaging other pupil`s property/bullying/back answering a teacher/using unacceptable language/deliberately injuring a fellow pupil

 Examples of Gross Misdemeanours

-It should be noted that these list consist of examples only: It is not meant to be a totally comprehensive list of midemeanours.
+It should be noted that these lists consist of examples only: It is not an exhaustive list of misdemeanours.

 Shortly before the end of playtime the teacher rings the bell and all pupils freeze.
 When the second bell is rung all pupils walk to their line and stand in their designated position until their class teacher collects them.

-Pupils are only permitted to play in that part of the yard designated for their class.
+Pupils are only permitted to play in the part of the yard designated for their class.

 Pupils must show respect to school staff, other pupils and to visitors to the school at all times.

-Pupils will be withdrawn from the yard immediately if they engage in behaviour than endangers the safety of others.
+Pupils will be withdrawn immediately if they engage in behaviour than endangers the safety of others.

 Board of Management’s Responsibilities